-- Crash rate stats per make/model: Overall, Suzukis have decent safety ratings, which helps keep the cost of insurance low.
-According to the International Institute for Highway Safety (IIHS), the 2012 Equator and 2013 Kizashi — the last of these models made before being discontinued — are rated in the “good” and “average” category.
-The 2013 Vitara also scores mostly in the “average” category, but does have one “marginal” score.
+- Crash rate stats: Overall, Suzukis have decent safety ratings, which may help keep the cost of insurance low.
+According to the International Institute for Highway Safety (IIHS), the 2012 Equator and 2013 Kizashi — the last Suzuki models sold domestically before being discontinued — are rated in the “good” and “average” crashworthiness categories.
+The 2013 Vitara also scores mainly in the “average” category but does have one “marginal” score.

 - Safety features: Used Suzuki models have average safety ratings, in general, but because newer versions are not sold in the U.S., new technology like forward collision warning or lane departure assistance likely aren’t available domestically.
 However, these features might be available on some models sold outside the U.S. Generally, vehicles equipped with more safety features have lower insurance costs.